 Senior Companions are part of the National Senior Corps program, a federally funded, stipend-paid “friends-helping-friends” volunteer program.

 Senior Companion Program (SCP) partners senior volunteers with adults living independently, who need companionship and a helping hand.
 In addition to paying a friendly visit, companions often perform a variety of tasks, such as shopping for groceries, writing a letter, or fixing a light meal.
 In some cases, the senior companion plays a vital role in the life of their client, providing a much-needed link from the community.

 Senior Companion volunteers are matched with clients who live right in their own communities.
 The Senior Companion plays a vital role in the life of their client, helping them to remain independent and connected to the community.

-Volunteers must be ages 55+ to join this program and are asked to contribute 20-40 hours per week to being a Companion.
+Volunteers must be 55+ and meet other Federal guidelines to join this program and are asked to contribute 20-40 hours per week to being a Companion.

 We offer a variety of Internship opportunities for students preparing for careers in HR, Public Health Administration, Social Work, Dietetic, Communications and Marketing, Health Services, and Transportation Management.

 This opportunity is during our business hours of Monday through Friday 8:30 am – 4:30 pm.

 Please contact Jillian Lewis at email@example.com, if you are interested in completing an internship with Senior Services.